vargab95/trader-bot/README.md

 # Contribution

 PRs are welcomed in any topics.
-This bot was implemented and used by only me for several years and now I've just made it public.
+This bot was implemented and used only by me for several years and I've just made it public.
 Due to this fact it does not have an extensive documentation yet and there are several discontinued features due to the lack of spare time.
 I'll try to add some documentation and make the project more complete.
-If you're interested please create a PR or contact me and let's create a great bot together.
+If you're interested in the project check it out, then if you would like to contribute, please create a PR, an issue or contact me and let's create a great bot together.

+Project is only mirrored to github, so if it's possible, please do contributions on https://gitlab.com/vargab95/trader-bot

 # Disclaimer

 As it's described by the licence as well, there is no warranty on using this bot.
-It's only a hobby project, there can be bugs in the trading algorithm and even in the simulation logic.
+It's only a hobby project, there can be bugs in the trading algorithm, simulation logic or any part.
 It can only be used at your own risk.